 Not only was it her first time at Grancie Camp, it was also her first experience flying as an unaccompanied minor.

-Ella took her first flight as an unaccompanied minor back in 2017 and has flown to and from Grancie Camp every year since then (except this year – my parents did Grancie Camp for the two oldest grandchildren in Brianhead this year which is a tiny ski resort town with no airport so Bart drove her down and our whole family drove the three hours to pick her up at the end).
+Ella took her first flight as an unaccompanied minor back in 2017 just after she finished first grade (she was almost 7) and has flown to and from Grancie Camp every year since then (except this year – my parents did Grancie Camp for the two oldest grandchildren in Brianhead this year which is a tiny ski resort town with no airport so Bart drove her down and our whole family drove the three hours to pick her up at the end).

 At this point, she’s a pro at flying as an unaccompanied minor and, frankly, the solo flight is one of her favorite parts of Grancie Camp each year.

 The first year she went, I got many questions about whether she was nervous about flying alone and to be honest, I don’t think it even occurred to her to be nervous.
 Actually, her first response to the news that she’d be flying alone was, “Does that mean I’ll get to drink as much soda as I want?”

 Of course, Ani was overjoyed this year when she finally got her own chance to fly as an unaccompanied minor.

 If you’re considering sending your child on a flight as an unaccompanied minor, here are some things to know.